networknext/next/docs/operator_guide_to_google_cloud_relays.md

 ```
 ```

-Addding a new relay is as simple as editing this file to add a new entry for each relay you want, and then running `terraform apply`.
+Addding a new relay is as simple as copying and pasting an entry for a new relay and updating its relay name and datacenter name, andthen running `terraform apply`.

 Once terraform has completed, remember that you must once again commit the database.bin to the backend runtime for your changes to take effect: